ddkhoa/learning-note/postgres/partition/partition_table.md

 - Create the index on each partition using the `CONCURRENTLY` option
 - Attach each partition index to the parent index

-#### Maintenance operations
+#### VACUUM
-Partitioning a big table makes maintenance operations like `ANALYZE` and `VACUUM` run more frequently and smoother.
+Partitioning a big table makes `VACUUM` command run more frequently and smoother.

-`ANALYZE` query collects data statistics which are used by the engine to determine the most efficient execution plan.
-The amount of data collected is *proportioned* to the number of rows in a table.
-For a big table, the `ANALYZE` query can be very long.
-In the windows when this command has not been finished, the statistics are not available and queries made against the table could be resource-intensive and time-consuming.

 The `VACUUM` query removes obsolete rows of a table.
-During the vacuum process, the space previously occupied by obsolete rows is cleaned up and can be reused by the same table.
-VACUUM regularly is necessary to prevent dead data from accumulating and slowing down queries.
-The VACUUM is automatically triggered when inserted or updated and deleted rows exceed a threshold *relative* to the table's size (configured by `autovacuum_vacuum_insert_scale_factor` and `autovacuum_vacuum_scale_factor`).
-Like the `ANALYZE` query, `VACUUM` a big table is a time-consuming task.
-Worse, because there is a lot of data to vacuum on a big table, the cost of this operation can exceed the limit (`autovacuum_vacuum_cost_limit`), and the vacuum is slowed down ( `autovacuum_vacuum_cost_delay`).
+During the vacuum process, the space previously occupied by dead rows is cleaned up and can be reused by the same table.
+Running VACUUM regularly is necessary to prevent dead data from accumulating and slowing down queries.
+The VACUUM is automatically triggered when inserted or updated and deleted rows exceed a threshold *relative* to the table's size (configured by `autovacuum_vacuum_insert_scale_factor` and `autovacuum_vacuum_scale_factor`).`VACUUM` a big table is a time-consuming task.
+Worse, because there is a lot of data to vacuum on a big table, the cost of this operation can exceed the limit (`autovacuum_vacuum_cost_limit`), and the vacuum is slowed down (`autovacuum_vacuum_cost_delay`).
 In this situation, the table usually ends up being bloated.

-When the table is divided into partitions, each partition can be vacuumed and analyzed separately.
-Because the partition is way smaller than the original table, the `VACUUM` and `ANALYZE` operations for a partition can finish faster.
-Multiple `VACUUM ANALYZE` commands can be run in parallel (configured by `autovacuum_max_workers`) to accelerate the process.
+When the table is divided into partitions, each partition can be vacuumed separately.
+Because the partition is way smaller than the original table, the `VACUUM` command on a partition can finish faster.
+Multiple `VACUUM` commands can be run in parallel (configured by `autovacuum_max_workers`) to accelerate the process.

-I had bad memories of the `VACUUM ANALYZE` query.
-One night, I upgraded the server to the new major version.
-Because the statistics were not transferred, I analyzed all the tables and the process took too long.
-Queries run on the big table consumed all available CPU and slowed down the server.
-I wasn't aware of the issue until checking the system the following day.
-Accelerating the `VACUUM ANALYZE` query was the main reason for partitioning that table.

 ### Partition methods in PostgreSQL
 PostgreSQL has 3 inherent modes to partition a table: **Range Partitioning**, **List Partitioning**, and **Hash Partitioning**